Hmong–Mien languages: Characteristics

 Like many languages in southern China, the Hmong–Mien languages tend to be monosyllabic and syntactically analytic.
 They are some of the most highly tonal languages in the world: Longmo and Zongdi Hmong have as many as twelve distinct tones.
 They are notable phonologically for the occurrence of voiceless sonorants and uvular consonants; otherwise their phonology is quite typical of the region.

 They are SVO in word order but are not as rigidly right-branching as the Tai–Kadai languages or most Mon–Khmer languages, since they have genitives and numerals before the noun like Chinese.
 They are extremely poor in adpositions: serial verb constructions replace most functions of adpositions in languages like English.
 For example, a construction translating as "be near" would be used where in English prepositions like "in" or "at" would be used.

 Besides their tonality and lack of adpositions, another striking feature is the abundance of numeral classifiers and their use where other languages use definite articles or demonstratives to modify nouns.

 Mixed languages

 Various unclassified Sinitic languages are spoken by ethnic Miao and Yao.
-These languages have variously been proposed as having Hmong-Mien substrata or as mixed languages, including languages such as She Chinese, Laba, Lingling, Maojia, Badong Yao, various Lowland Yao languages including Yeheni, Shaozhou Tuhua, and various Pinghua dialects.
+These languages have variously been proposed as having Hmong-Mien substrata or as mixed languages, including languages such as Shanke, Laba, Lingling, Maojia, Badong Yao, various Lowland Yao languages including Yeheni, Shaozhou Tuhua, and various Pinghua dialects.